Fearrington Cares Embraces Its 29th Year

 Because Fearrington Cares has an Executive Director who is also a Registered Nurse, they are able to offer some basic nursing services such as; first aid, blood pressure checks, needs assessments, medical referrals, foot clinics, and home/office visits.
 Now that is service!

 "While we consider Fearrington Cares to be unique among Villages, we also believe the Village to Village Network is a valuable resource that keeps us appraised on important matters that affect our operations and by sharing best practices of other Villages in the Network." - Jon Darling

 Fearrington Cares is a unique community care organization and the heart of Fearrington Village, a mixed-use community located near Chapel Hill, North Carolina.
 There are currently 1,373 residences and 2,300 inhabitants (42% male - 58% female) living in a growing village with a median age of 72 years.

 The black and white cows in Fearrington Village are a rare breed of Scottish cow called Belted Galloways, which are sometimes referred to as Oreo cows.
-Introduced to the U.S. in the 1950s, a heard of six were brought to Fearrington in 1986, with the heard now at more than 30!
+Introduced to the U.S. in the 1950s, a herd of six were brought to Fearrington in 1986, with the herd now at more than 30!